SchabrechtsK/SchabrechtsK.be/content/posts/2019-12-07-phpbenelux-2020-workshop-user-experience-design-101.md

 ---
 title: 'PHPBenelux 2020 Workshop: User Experience Design 101'
-author: Kenneth
+author: Kenneth Schabrechts
 type: post
 date: 2019-12-07T13:12:26+00:00
 url: /announcements/phpbenelux-2020-workshop-user-experience-design-101/
-featured_image: /wp-content/uploads/2019/12/Untitled-Design.jpg
+featured_image: /images/2019/workshop-phpbenelux/hero.jpg
 categories:
   - Announcements
-tags: []
+tags: ['Announcements', 'Public Speaking', 'Workshops', 'UX', 'UI']
-summary: ''
+summary: "I'm delighted to announce that I will be giving a workshop on User Experience Design at PHPBenelux 2020."

 ---
-I&#8217;m delighted to announce that I will be giving a workshop on User Experience Design at PHPBenelux 2020.
+I'm delighted to announce that I will be giving a workshop on User Experience Design at PHPBenelux 2020.

 ## User Experience Design 101